 Fr.
 Moses Mesh, CSV, jumped right in after joining the pastoral staff two years ago at St. Viator Parish in Chicago and he expects to bring that same adaptability when he joins the staff of Maternity BVM Parish on July 1 of this year.

-The native of Belize, who formerly served as pastor of the Viatorian parish of St. Francis Xavier Parish in Corozal Town, Belize, found a growing need for more Spanish-speaking programs at St. Viator and he immediately responded.
+The native of Belize, who formerly served as pastor of the Viatorian parish of St. Francis Xavier Parish in Corozal Town, Belize, found a growing need for more Spanish-speaking programs at St. Viator when he arrived — and he immediately responded.

 Working in consultation with the parish’s pastoral migratoria members — an immigrant-to-immigrant ministry that promotes leadership formation and service — he worked to further the parish’s Spanish ministry.

 But that’s not all.
 He has added two more ESL classes.
 The parish already offered a Saturday morning class, and at the suggestion of the pastoral migratoria, he added new sessions on Monday and Friday evenings.